Powerlearnproject/se-assignment-day-2-git-and-github-Ronald88881/README.md

 Cloning:

 Downloads a copy of the project to your local computer (your laptop).
-You’re just working offline—it doesn’t create a new standalone project on GitHub.
+You’re just working offline.
+It doesn’t create a new standalone project on GitHub.
 Example: git clone https://github.com/userA/awesome-project.git → code lives on your machine.

 Similarity: